 Spokes publishes maps for

 - Edinburgh (9th edition, 2010) – £5.95.
-We hope the next edition will be in late Spring 2015, but it is complex as we will be using a new base map.
-This edition may be printed on tear- and water-resistant paper and an electronic version may also be available [as for Glasgow, below].
+The next edition should be in Summer/Autumn 2015, but it is complex as we are using a new base map, to enable an electronic version [as for Glasgow, below].
+The paper version is likely to be printed on tear- and water-resistant paper.

 - East Lothian (3rd edition, 2014) – £5.95